Easy ways to segment your nonprofit’s audience.

-And the criteria used to determine who belongs in which segment will be different for every organization.
+The criteria you use to determine who belongs in which segment might be different than other organizations.
 As you know, there’s no one-size-fits-all approach to fundraising.

 So, you will need to determine which data points are the most important for your organization before you get started.